faulknercs/Knockstrap/README.md

 - bootstrap

 ### Building
-Build using grunt:
+#### Building using grunt:

 Install node.js and grunt plugin.

+Install all grunt plugins:

+	npm install

 Then you can build project with:

 	grunt